 Working with sharp tools can easily lead to accidents, so here are some tips to keep yourself safe.

 - Always close your cutting tools after using them, so they don’t cut you next time you reach for them.
 It might feel like one more step to remember, but it’s an important one!

 - When working with wire or other sharp materials that will be part of your final product, wrap it with green floral tape, so it’s both camouflaged and safe.

 - Organize your equipment and supplies, so you’re not scrambling to find everything during production.

 Use the right tools for the job (like these good quality cutting tools) for better quality work with less effort.
-The right tool can make a huge difference, I promise!
+The right tool can make a huge difference in your productivity AND comfort, I promise!